 - RiffTrax itself is essentially immune to this trope due to a variation of style, however: they don't release the movies in any form, they merely release tracks of the cast talking about the movies; obviously the original copyright holders don't have any claim over things people choose to say about their films.
 (There are some movies available as pre-synced tracks, but they fall into two categories: either films that are public domain [primarily shorts — one source for them are public domain archives], and B-movies that they can afford to buy the rights to.)

 - Licensing and rights issues have prevented the home video release of many TV series over the years.
 Most notable examples include The Six Million Dollar Man and the original The Bionic Woman, which were withheld from North American VHS or DVD video release for close to 30 years before a breakthrough was reached that will allow their release starting in late 2010.
-The 1960's Batman series reportedly has such complex licensing that the general assumption is that it will simply never be legally released in a home video format until it finally enters public domain near the end of the 21st century.
-The 1996 Doctor Who TV movie was thought to be permanently unavailable outside the British Commonwealth due to this; the warring rightsholders decided to bury the hatchet and a worldwide DVD release came in February 2011.
+The 1960's Batman series reportedly had such complex licensing that the general assumption was that it would simply never be legally released in a home video format until it entered public domain near the end of the 21st century, that is, until it was announced that it would indeed gain a DVD release in November 2014.
+The 1996 Doctor Who TV movie was thought to be permanently unavailable outside the British Commonwealth due to this; the warring rights-holders decided to bury the hatchet and a worldwide DVD release came in February 2011.

 - When future generations turn to DVD/digital recordings of today's TV series, many of these shows will be lost in their original versions due to music and sometimes entire scenes being changed due to licensing and clearance issues.
 Examples include: the theme song for Married... with Children being replaced on the DVD releases; a scene involving The Beatles being deleted from the VHS release of the Doctor Who story "The Chase" (it's in the Region 2 DVD); most pop music from season 1 of WKRP in Cincinnati being replaced with generic music for the DVD release.